-The Calgary Folk Music festival needed a new site that improved functionality for the user and was able to reflect the modern and ever changing nature of the festival and brand.
-Guerbois, a collective of freelancers came together to launch a new site for the brand in a process that was collaborative, iterative and nimble.
+The Calgary Folk Music Festival (CFMF) needed a new site that improved user functionality and was able to reflect the modern and shifting nature of the festival and brand.
+Guerbois, a collective of freelancers, came together to launch a new site for the brand in a process that was collaborative, iterative and nimble.

 Built By Field – UX/UI design & dev